 We specialise in preparing, administering, and updating Wills and Codicils in Western Australia.
 Our lawyers will prepare the relevant clauses and conditions needed for your Will, to avoid a situation where your loved ones have to follow unclear instructions or legally fight for the right to manage your assets.

-A Letter of Administration from the courts gives you the legal right to manage and distribute the assets of a person who passed away without leaving behind a Will.
+A Grant of Letters of Administration from the Supreme Court of WA gives a person the legal right to manage and distribute the assets of a deceased person who passed away without leaving behind a valid Will.

 Ideally, the process of overseeing a Will is simple.
 However, in situations where the interpretation of the Will is unclear, or someone feels unfairly treated, we can provide advice, undertake settlement negotiations, and represent clients in Court if litigation is required.